Author: Dr. Jean-Paul Rodrigue

 - Country specific factors.
 Relates endogenous to factors that are either related to the origin or the destination of trade.
 This usually involves customs procedures (tariffs and non-tariff), the overall performance of the national transport and logistics sector, and how well an economy is connected to the international transport system through its gateways (mostly ports and airports).

-United Nations estimates have underlined that for developing countries, a 10% reduction in transportation cost could be accompanied by a growth of about 20% in international and domestic trade.
+United Nations estimates have underlined that for developing countries, a 10% reduction in transportation costs could be accompanied by a growth of about 20% in international and domestic trade.
 Thus, the ability to compete in a global economy is dependent on the transport system as well as a trade facilitation framework that includes measures related to economic integration, the capabilities of international transportation systems, and the ease to negotiate and settle transactions.

 The quality, cost, and efficiency of trade services influence the trading environment as well as the overall costs linked with the international trade of goods.
 Many factors have been conductive to trade facilitation in recent decades, including integration processes, standardization, production systems, transport efficiency, and transactional efficiency: